ellis/ML-Playground/prompts.md

 -   the "Trainieren" button: make it wider so that the text doesn't extend beyond the right side of the button.
 -   Use `rem` or `em` for the font sizes instead of `vh`
 -   Make the font size for the explanatory text about 20% larger.

----
+-   The model selectors, e.g. for "Entschiedungsbaum": support autohyphenation

--   With the translation into German, a lot of the words have gotten longer and.
-So now the buttons and some of the other icons don't really look so nice.
-What would you suggest?
+-   Is the language of the HTML set to German?

 ---

 (For Gemini)

--   I have a couple translation issues here.
-Look for the "the good" and "the bad" and "TL;DR" and "Learn more...".
+-   Look for these missing tranlsations: "the good" and "the bad" and "TL;DR" and "Learn more...".
 -   In the long explanations of the various algorithms, please adapt the language and content to a 6th-grade level (and keep it German, of course)